Chubek/chubek.github.io_old/_posts/2020-12-16-why-rust-ml.markdown

 Well, that's about it for now!
 I hope you've had a good time. **I'm writing an e-codex, call it a book**.
-If you wanna read new drafts, please follow me on Discord: Chubak#7400 and I will add you to the server.
+If you wanna read the new drafts, click [here](https://discord.gg/5uXBJvMM96) to join the server.

 Thank you!